TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 Result B: Style of all character prompts that you need and whatever else you want.
 An awesome prompt with quality tags and stuff

-##Wildcards
-You can select any Styles that you want with Wildcard-dropdown and the script will automatically apply one of the randomly into the prompt.
-If you have Dropdown-mode enabled in Extension setting, the same style can only be used once per process.
-When script chooses a style it automatically removes that style from other wildcards.
-Wildcard uses same section and inject -functionalities as Live Edits.

 Recommended!
 If you want more space for the UI, I recommend using "Insert Tool after..."´-options with "neg_prompt_row" as value.